How to Get from Rome to the Amalfi Coast (Train, Ferry & Best Routes)

 From Salerno, you can either book a private transfer or take a regional bus.
 Buses are cheaper but slower and often crowded, especially in summer.

-If ferries are cancelled on the day, I’d book a transfer rather than trying to patch together multiple public connections.
+If ferries are cancelled on the day, options disappear quickly — especially in summer.
+I’d book a transfer rather than trying to patch together multiple public connections.

-Can You Take a Bus or Local Train?
+Can You Take a Bus or a Local Train?

 Yes, but these are backup options rather than first choices.